Tips to Achieve Sharp Focus-Guest Post by Jaymi McClusky

 I am by no means an expert on the subject, but I’ve learned a few tips that I can share.

 The most helpful method I’ve discovered is Single Point AF, verses Dynamic Area or Auto Area.
 (These are the focus options for my Nikon D90—they may be called something different on a Canon, or vary by camera.)
 In Single Point AF you can move the focus point to the exact part of the photo you want to have the sharpest focus while looking through the viewfinder.
-Read more about changing your focal point here.

 I learned photography with the “focus and recompose” method.
 My camera focused on whatever was in the center of frame, so if I wanted a flower to be in focus on the far right of frame, I’d have push the shutter half way to focus on the flower and then recompose the shot to get the flower where I want before taking the picture.

 The problem with this method is movement, especially when shooting at wide apertures with shallow depths of field.
 I found that it was really easy to throw off my focus completely by my small movements and that I risked that outside elements, like wind, could come and move my flower in the time it took me to recompose my shot.
 With Single Point focus, I can compose the shot how I’d like, and move my focus point to that flower on the right of frame, focus, and complete the shot without having to move.
-This method has been incredibly helpful to me.
-(It is my understanding that this only works for Nikon shooters as we have an active focal point.
-Canon people you still need to meter off the center focal point and then either move your focal point or focus and recompose.
-Maybe a Canon person can chime in **Check out Melissa’s comments below if you are a Canon user to clear up any confusion** – added by Courtney)

 For example, in the shot below, I wanted the sharpest focus to lay on the baby’s face.
 Since he was in the center of the photo, it was fine leaving my focus point right in the center.
 I made sure the focal point I selected landed right on his eyes.